Transgender equality and gender identity

 Developing an inclusive approach

-Our approach to transgender equality and gender identity inclusion operates under the framework of Oxford Brookes University's Equality, Diversity and Inclusion and Harassment and Bullying policies and the Brookes Charter.
+Our approach to transgender equality and gender identity inclusion operates under the framework of Oxford Brookes University's Equality, Diversity and Inclusion policy and the Anti-Harassment and Discrimination policy.

 The University recognises gender identity transition and affirmation as a unique personal process, which may or may not involve medical intervention.

-However, the University seeks to go beyond legal compliance in recognising that the current legislation does not cover a fully inclusive definition of trans identities.
-We have adopted a Transgender and Gender Identity Equality Policy.
-The University is working with the LGBTQ+ Staff Forum and Brookes Union to ensure support for trans staff and students, line managers, colleagues and fellow students.
+The University works with the LGBTQ+ Staff Forum and Brookes Union to ensure support for trans staff and students, line managers, colleagues and fellow students.